ccamara/carloscamara-hugo/content/about/experience.md

 widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Experience"
+title = "Experiencia"
-subtitle = ""
+subtitle = "Estos son algunos de los trabajos que he realizado."

 # Order that this section will appear in.
 weight = 8